salehsereshkiucr/dmc_prediction/README.md

 ## Overview

 L-Map is a tool designed for the prediction and analysis of differentially methylated cytosines (DMCs) using DNABERT, a Large Language Model.
-It has several modules: training, testing, motif finding, and DMC detection through dedicated modules.
+It has several modules: Prediction, motif finding, Training, and DMC detection through dedicated modules.

 ## Prerequisites